Last updated on March 9th, 2022

 On the last of this 4 days in Cape Town trip, I would embark on another recommended day trip, this time to explore the Winelands.
 The Western Cape is famous throughout the world for its great wines and I wanted to see what all the fuss was about.

-Before heading out, I got an early start and headed on this beautiful Saturday morning to the eastern neighbourhood of Woodstock and the The Old Biscuit Mill on 375 Albert Rd.
+Before heading out, I got an early start and headed on this beautiful Saturday morning to the eastern neighborhood of Woodstock and The Old Biscuit Mill on 375 Albert Rd.
 This former biscuit factory is now the best city market in Cape Town and best visited on a Saturday morning.
-Throughout the week, you’ll find here fashion boutiques, craft and gourmet shops but the real attraction happens on Saturday (from 9am to 2pm), when local farmers from across the region put their fine produce on display and food stall galore line up to serve you anything from delicious meats, cheese, coffee to gourmet bites.
+Throughout the week, you’ll find here fashion boutiques, craft, and gourmet shops but the real attraction happens on Saturday (from 9 am to 2 pm) when local farmers from across the region put their fine produce on display and food stall galore line up to serve you anything from delicious meats, cheese, coffee to gourmet bites.

 A day trip from Cape Town to the Winelands is a great choice not only because of the fine wines you’ll be tasting but also for the cute Dutch colonial style towns, beautiful wineries, lush valleys and the majestic setting for all of this with the mountains on every side.
 You can’t go wrong with a visit here, especially if you enjoy wine.

 A few tips to help you plan your Winelands visit:

 The capital of the Winelands is undoubtedly Stellenbosch and it’ll only take you about 45 minutes to get there from Cape Town (if there’s no traffic) along the R310.
 The drive is pleasant and once out of the city, you’ll start seeing wide-open farmland on each side of the road and the mountains getting closer and closer.